-For workers who commute to the office via alternate means of transportation — by bike, on foot, via mass transit, or other method not in a door-to-door passenger vehicle — the act of getting to the office provides a means of natural exercise.
+For workers who commute to the office via alternate means of transportation — by bike, on foot, via mass transit, or other methods not in a door-to-door passenger vehicle — the act of getting to the office provides a means of natural exercise.
 The kind of exercise to get the heart pumping, to wake up and clear the mind, provide a mood booster, and simply be ready to work.
-Likewise, while working in an office building and circulating from desk to meeting to amenity spaces, employees are likely to register more steps than a typical day while working from home.
+Likewise, while working in an office building and circulating from desk to meeting to amenity spaces, employees are likely to register more steps than on a typical day while working from home.
 Studies have also found that walking helps us think.
 Moreover, movement is essential to our physical fitness and mental wellbeing.

 What would an office building that puts MOVEMENT front and center be like?
 A new headquarters building designed for the American Physical Therapy Association (APTA) explores that idea.
 And in doing so, the Association also delivered a building that achieved a coveted three-star ranking under the Fitwel standard.